Blogpost · March 19, 2026

 Security Considerations

-Never allow user input to directly modify function schemas.
-An attacker could inject malicious schema definitions.
+Do not allow user input to change your function definitions or JSON schemas.
+An attacker could inject schema modifications that expose sensitive fields or bypass validation rules.

 Best Practices for Production

-• Use function calling for critical workflows that need reliability.
+• Use function calling for critical workflows that require reliability.

 • Log all structured outputs for debugging and auditing.

-• Monitor extraction success rates and alert on anomalies.
+• Monitor extraction success rates and alert when they drop.

-• Test your schemas against edge cases (empty inputs, malformed text).
+• Test your schemas against edge cases: empty inputs, malformed text, missing information.

-• Version your schemas and track changes over time.
+• Version your schemas and track changes — schema changes can break downstream consumers silently.

 Conclusion